This post may contain affiliate links, view our disclosure.

 Żurek is a classic Polish soup made with a fermented rye starter.
 This gives the soup its signature sour flavor, and also thickens it into a stew-like consistency.
 In addition to being popular in Poland, similar versions of this sour cereal soup are found in other Slavic countries, such as Žur in Belarus and Kyselo in Czech Republic.

-Traditionally, this dish contains biała kiełbasa (white Polish sausage), smoked bacon, and root vegetables, like carrot, parsley root, and/or celery root (celeriac).
+Traditionally, this dish contains biała kiełbasa (white Polish sausage), smoked bacon, and root vegetables like carrot, parsley root, and/or celery root (celeriac).
 Sometimes potatoes are added to the soup, and sometimes boiled or mashed potatoes are served along with it.
 Boiled eggs are a popular topping, and although hard-boiled eggs are popular, I prefer soft-boiled eggs for their runny yolks.
-All in all, it’s a very nourishing, filling, cozy meal.
-This soup is especially popular around Easter, but is enjoyed year-round.
+All in all, it’s a very nourishing, filling, and cozy meal.

 For my take on this recipe, I wanted to keep the integrity of the dish, but I don’t eat pork.
 I made adjustments to the meats used, opting for turkey sausage and smoked beef bacon.
 Feel free to customize it to suit your preferences.